Cruikshanks/freakin/README.md

 gem 'freakin'
 ```

-And then execute:
+And then execute

     $ bundle

-Or install it yourself as:
+Or install it yourself as

     $ gem install freakin

 ## Usage

-You'll be blown away by its
+### Development

+Whilst just developing a gem like **Freakin** you can execute it with

+    $ ruby -Ilib ./exe/freakin

+and pass in arguments as well

+    $ ruby -Ilib ./exe/freakin 'spanish'

+### Actual

+Once installed you can just call

+    $ bundle exec freakin

+and

+    $ bundle exec freakin 'spanish'

 ## Development